Vizzuality/trase/README.md

 * PERF_TEST: when set to true, enables performance evaluation mode.
 Only supported outside of production environments.
 See https://github.com/garbles/why-did-you-update for more info.
 * REDUX_LOGGER_ENABLED: when set to true, enables logging redux actions on the browser's console.
 Only supported outside of production environments.
 * USE_PLAIN_URL_STATE: when set to true, enables saving the sankey's state as a plain serialized string.
 Use "false" on production environments, ot use base64 encoding
+* USE_CANVAS_MAP: if set to true, may use a <canvas> to render the map's choropleth layer.
+Actual usage may also depend on browser support.

 If you are using the included development server, you can set those variables in the `.env` file (use the included `.env.sample` as an example)